Serve in aMartini glass

 1. Place glass and bottle of gin in freezer for at least two hours before making drink.

 2. An hour before making drink POUR water into frozen glass, swirl around to coat and place back in freezer.
 Preferably do this with a little of the water at a time.
 Continue to swill around during freeing process to coat the sides of the glass.

 3. When ready to serve drink, POUR chilled vermouth into icy glass and swirl to coat with vermouth.

 4. POUR frozen gin into glass, garnish and serve immediately.

 Read about cocktail measures and measuring.

 The quantities of gin and vermouth stated in this recipe produce a Dry Martini with a 30:1 ratio of gin to vermouth.
 A small amount of dilution is achieved as the ice coating the frozen glass melts.
 Both glass and gin must be freezing cold so that the temperature masks the strength of the alcohol.
 Thus the drink does not taste nearly as strong as it is – you have been warned.

 Use an atomiser to coat glass with vermouth.

 Salvatore Calabrese created what he calls the 'Direct Martini' in 1985 at Dukes Hotel for the American journalist, Stanton Delaplane.

-There are approximately 167 calories in one serving of Dry Martini - The 'Naked' or 'Direct' Martini.
+One serving of Dry Martini - The 'Naked' or 'Direct' Martini contains 167 calories.